DenisGorbachev/metawomen-docs/src/ForProjectOwners.md

 Drawbacks:

-- Community members can remove liquidity in future.
+- Community members can remove liquidity in the future.
 Solutions:
   - Lock liquidity by setting a date until which they can’t withdraw.
-  - Incentivize holding liquidity through a [liquidity mining program](FAQ/ForProjectOwners.md#is-liquidity-mining-possible-with-coliquidity).
+  - Incentivize holding liquidity through a [liquidity mining program](FAQ.md#is-liquidity-mining-possible-with-coliquidity).
     Learn more: [Coliquidity for new pools](HowItWorks.md#for-new-pools) | [How much does it cost?](Pricing.md)